Bahta Hagos

-Bahta Hagos (Ge'ez: ባህታ ሓጎስ), died December 19, 1894, was Dejazmach of Akkele Guzay, and retrospectively considered an important leader of Eritrean resistance to foreign domination specifically against northern Ethiopian and Italian colonialism.
-He was born sometime between 1839 and 1850 into a rich peasant family in the town of Segheneyti and was killed in the Battle of Halai against the Italian Colonial Army on December 19, 1894.
-He was of the Tsena-Degle Tigrinyas, from Akele Guzay.
+Bahta Hagos (Ge'ez: ባህታ ሓጎስ; died December 19, 1894), was Dejazmach of Akkele Guzay, and retrospectively considered an important leader of Eritrean resistance to foreign domination, and led a rebellion against the Italians at the Battle of Halai.

-Early fame
+Early career

+He was born sometime between 1839 and 1850 into a rich peasant family in the town of Segheneyti, Akele Guzay.
+Bhata's parents, Hagos Andu and Weizro Wonau, were cattle farmers who owned land around the eastern escarpments of Akele Guzai.
+Like the majority of people around Segheneyti, Bahta was converted to Catholicism by the French missionary Giustino de Jacobis in the 1870s.

-Bahta originally gained recognition in 1875 when he killed Embaye Araya son of Rasi Araya, an Ethiopian Governor, in a skirmish precipitated by raiding of the area.
-Bahta and other Eritrean tribal leaders were in constant conflict with the Ethiopian forces under Ras Alula and Yohannes (himself a Tigrian); for example, despite the best efforts of Ras Alula's lieutenant Balatta Gabru in 1880, Bahta evaded capture and later that year allied himself with the Egyptian garrison at Sanhit (latter Keren).
-In 1885, as an Italian colonial presence replaced the defeated Egyptians, and their control of Massawa, Bahta moved to ally himself with them and their General, later provincial governor Oreste Baratieri.
-This was done in the hope that Eritreans would be able to maintain a certain amount of independence, at least more so than under Ethiopian influence.
+Bahta originally gained recognition in 1875 when he killed Embaye Araya son of Rasi Araya, the Governor of Tigray, in a skirmish precipitated by raiding of the area.
+Bahta and his brothers then became shiftas and made their base at Agameda in the Saho lowlands where they raided the caravans of Ras Alula.
+Despite the best efforts of Ras Alula's lieutenant Balatta Gabru, Bahta evaded capture and later in 1880, allied himself with the Egyptian garrison at Sanhit (latter Keren).
+In 1885, as an Italian colonial presence replaced the defeated Egyptians, and their control of Massawa, Bahta moved to ally himself with them and their provincial governor Oreste Baratieri.
+He was appointed capo di banda and granted the title of Dejazmatch.
+Bahta Hagos settled in his former camp of Agameda and fought against the raids of Fitawrari Dabbab Araya.
+Due to his Catholic faith—having been converted by Giustino de Jacobis in the late 1870s—and his record of service, Bahta Hagos was regarded by the Italians as one of their most loyal chiefs in Eritrea.
 As a consequence, Bahta came to control Akkele Guzay, and by 1889 his own forces formed an important flank in the Italian moves to create the Colony of Eritrea.
-He fought alongside the Italians against the Mahdists at the Battle of Agordat in December, 1893.

 However Bahta became increasingly frustrated with the conduct of the Italian Colonial Government and their soldiers, particularly the expropriation of land from the clergy.
 He understood that Menelik was consolidating his power to the south with plans to displace the Italians.
-In June 1894, he, along with Ras Mengesha Yohannes, Ras Alula, and Ras Woldemichael Solomon traveled to Addis Ababa to seek forgiveness from the Negus for their dealings with Baratieri.
+In June 1894, he, along with Ras Mengesha Yohannes and Ras Alula traveled to Addis Ababa to seek forgiveness from the Negus for their dealings with Baratieri.
 Menelik forgave them and offered Mengesha the crown of Tigray in exchange for his loyalty and help in evicting the Italians.
 The Tigrian leaders plotted against Baratieri while maintaining a guise of friendship with him.
 Bahta even led an army into the western province of Shiray on the pretext of fighting the Mahdists, but instead subjugated Kitet and started recruiting an even larger army.